Israel Jacob Kligler: Commemoration

-Some blame it though on issues between Kligler and other members of the local academia.
+Some blame the lack of commemoration on issues between Kligler and other members of the local academia.
 As of 2012, The Times of Israel newspaper concluded that only "two Kligler loyalists are waging a lonely battle to restore him to what they see as his rightful place in the history of Israel and of the fight against malaria."
-These are named as the retired Israeli scientist Zalman Greenberg, former director of the Health Ministry’s Public Health Laboratory in Jerusalem, and the retired London lawyer Anton Alexander.
+These are named as the retired Israeli scientist Zalman Greenberg, former director of the Health Ministry's Public Health Laboratory in Jerusalem, and the retired London lawyer Anton Alexander.
 The former is an experienced researcher and author on the topic of medical history in Mandate Palestine and Israel, while the latter has been very active outside Israel and has set up a website highlighting Kligler's achievements.
 Greenberg goes as far as to doubt that there would have been a State of Israel without Kligler's contribution at eradicating malaria.